-JEA has made long-term commitments to purchase approximately 664,000 tons of coal for Scherer Unit 4 between October and December 2021.
-Additionally, in September 2021, JEA has committed to purchase approximately 70,000 tons of coal for Northside.
+JEA has committed to purchase approximately 73,000 tons of coal and 93,000 tons of petroleum coke for Northside.
 Contract terms specify minimum annual purchase commitments at fixed prices or at prices that are subject to market adjustments.
-JEA has remarketing rights under the coal contracts.
-The majority of JEA's coal and petroleum coke supply is purchased with transportation included.
+JEA has remarketing rights under the coal and petroleum coke contracts.
+JEA's coal and petroleum coke supply is purchased with transportation included.